Chapter 10: The Orchestra of Minds

 Sonnet 4 is the architect who sees the whole system.
 Designing infrastructure with AWS CDK, it understands why services connect certain ways, how data should flow, where bottlenecks might emerge.
 It writes Python that feels like Python.
 But ask it to optimize a complex algorithm and it grows philosophical about approaches rather than mathematical about solutions.

 GPT-5 thinks in abstractions and patterns.
 The mathematician-philosopher.
-Stuck on a conceptual problem, needing to understand not just how but why, GPT-5 illuminates.
+Stuck on a conceptual problem, needing the why underneath the how, GPT-5 illuminates.
 Connections I miss, patterns spanning domains, solutions from unexpected angles.
 But its code sometimes feels like it was written by someone who learned programming from a textbook rather than from building systems.

 Claude Code operates at a different frequency entirely.
 Running constantly across all my projects, the background intelligence that keeps everything coherent.
 While I focus on one problem with Sonnet 4, Claude Code is refactoring something in another project, updating documentation, catching inconsistencies.
 Less a team member than a shared consciousness for all my code.